Factbox: India takes steps to ease impact from banknote ban

 Nov.
 24

-- Govt stops over the counter exchange of old banknotes; can only be deposited
+- Government stops over the counter exchange of old banknotes; can only be deposited

-- Govt to ensure adequate cash supply for pensioners, armed forces personnel
+- Government to ensure adequate cash supply for pensioners, armed forces personnel

 - Allows certain payments in old 500 rupees notes including at tolls, hospitals for limited time